JoshuaCarter/Vanguard-40k/core-rules.md

 ## The Golden Rules

-- If any rule here contradicts an earlier rule, then the latter rule takes priority.
+- If any rule here contradicts an earlier rule, then the latter rule overrides the former rule.

 - ***Text in Bold Italics*** refer to an official term from the 40k core rules, and will often be paired with a page reference.